Hotels near Riverwood Therapeutic Riding Stable

 Are there extended-stay hotels near Riverwood Therapeutic Riding Stable?

-Yes — several extended-stay hotels are available near Riverwood Therapeutic Riding Stable.
-Residence Inn by Marriott Winston-Salem Hanes Mall (18.14 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Winston-Salem Hanes Mall (18.62 mi) offers a full kitchen and on-site laundry.
-WoodSpring Suites Winston-Salem near Hanes Mall (18.85 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Winston-Salem Hanes Mall (18.14 mi, from $134/night), Home2 Suites by Hilton Winston-Salem Hanes Mall (18.62 mi, from $341/night), and WoodSpring Suites Winston-Salem near Hanes Mall (18.85 mi, from $84/night) are all extended-stay properties near Riverwood Therapeutic Riding Stable, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Riverwood Therapeutic Riding Stable?